rahulakrish/portfolio_builder/README.md

 Thus, it is clear to see the benefit of diversification.

-The code also checks to see if the investment is not sufficient:
+The code also checks to see if the investment is sufficient:

 ![image](https://user-images.githubusercontent.com/108379254/232229697-e5a57c45-bcaa-4c9b-8829-63bb676873f7.png)